 What industry knowledge did you gain in your previous roles that helps you at Flywire?
 How do you feel you’re personally helping clients solve pain points today?

 “I think I’ve had an opportunity to see the international student experience from all different sides.
 For one, I’ve seen how international students can enrich the community at and around a school.
 Two, being an expat myself in two different countries, I know how complicated a cross-border financial transaction can be.
 You really have nobody to lean on and ask for help.
 Those experiences help me identify with international students.
 I was them.
 It fuels me to really try to solve their problems.
 My attitude is, ‘I’m going to figure this out for you because that’s what I would have wanted someone to do for me.’”

 Do you have any advice for someone trying to make a career move similar to the one you made?

 “First, reach out to someone who is in the role that you’re thinking about and learn about their personal story.
 It can provide a much clearer picture of the requirements, the learning curve, surprises, etc.

 If you’ve done your homework, don’t be afraid to take a chance.
 I never thought I would work for a startup, but I’m so glad I did it.
 I also wasn’t sure if payment processing would float my boat, but the impact we have for students and schools is amazing.
 This is the longest I’ve ever stayed in a job or a country!
 It’s been such a great experience for me.”

-By combining solution innovation and our proven global payment network with industry experience, Flywire is the Trusted Choice for millions of students, thousands of institutions and hundreds of education agents and partners worldwide.
+By combining solution innovation and our proven global payment network with industry experience, Flywire is the Trusted Choice for millions of students and thousands of institutions, agents, and partners worldwide.
 Check out our interactive maps to see how students and institutions experience the difference with Flywire.